Celebrating International Day of Happiness, March 20th, 2015

-Many efforts to measure what matters and to implement policy guided by expanded measures that truly reflect our values are underway, for example Maryland and Vermont have implemented a 'Genuine Progress Indicator'; Canada has developed the Canadian Index of Well-Being, the new economics foundation offers the Happy Planet Index, and the Organisation for Economic and Cooperation Development recently unveiled the Better Life Index.
+Many efforts to measure what matters and to implement policy guided by expanded measures that truly reflect our values are underway.
+Maryland and Vermont have implemented a 'Genuine Progress Indicator'; Canada has developed the Canadian Index of Well-Being, the new economics foundation offers the Happy Planet Index, and the Organisation for Economic and Cooperation Development recently unveiled the Better Life Index.
 The United Nations unanimously adopted a resolution making happiness central to develop, and established International Day of Happiness, annually on March 20th.
 The Happiness Walk is a unique and contributing piece of this shift toward greater wellbeing for people and the planet.